ttscoff/doing/COMMANDS.md

 ##### `--only_timed`

-Only show items with recorded time intervals
+Only show items with recorded time intervals (override view settings)

 ##### `-t`|`--[no-]times`